 (a) Each issued permit must include provisions specifying the conditions under which the permit will be reopened prior to the expiration of the permit.
 A permit will be reopened and revised under any of the following circumstances:

 (A) Additional applicable requirements under the FCAA or state rules become applicable to a major Oregon Title V Operating Permit program source with a remaining permit term of 3 or more years.
 Such a reopening will be completed not later than 18 months after promulgation of the applicable requirement.
-No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended pursuant to OAR 340-218-0130;
+No such reopening is required if the effective date of the requirement is later than the date on which the permit is due to expire, unless the original permit or any of its terms and conditions has been extended under OAR 340-218-0130;

 (B) Additional requirements (including excess emissions requirements) become applicable to an affected source under the national acid rain program.
 Upon approval by the EPA, excess emissions offset plans will be deemed to be incorporated into the permit;